Read the blog post on the September Theme – TECHNOLOGY

 - Recycle old devices

 Instead of throwing old devices in the trash, responsibly recycle that eWaste.
 Not only will we keep our old tech out of the landfill, but properly managed eWaste provides materials for manufacturing, reducing the need to mine precious metals and other eWaste components from the natural environment.

 eWaste collection opportunities have been gaining traction in Qatar.
-An eWaste event sponsored by Qatar Foundation in Education City last April was so successful – collecting around 4.5 tons of eWaste – that it will become an annual drive.
-Look for it in the first quarter of 2020.
+An eWaste event sponsored by Qatar Foundation in Education City in April 2019 was so successful – collecting around 4.5 tons of eWaste – that it will become an annual drive.
+Look for it.

 This challenge supports Sustainable Development Goals 3: Good Health and Well-being, 6: Clean Water and Sanitation, 12: Responsible Consumption and Production, and 13: Climate Action.